malaika971/Customer_Segmentation_Analysis/README.md

 - Developed a segmentation model to group customers into distinct segments based on sales trends, Purchasing pattern,and demographics.
 - Provided actionable insights and recommendations for marketing strategies based on the customer segments identified.
 # Conclusion:
 The segmentation model successfully identified customer groups with distinct characteristics, offering valuable insights for the marketing team.
-The findings can help in developing personalized marketing campaigns, improving customer engagement, and enhancing overall business strategy.